pohernqi/Car-Analysis-Dashboard/README.md

 # Car-Analysis-Dashboard
-The dataset is a comprehensive car sales dataset sourced from Kaggle and consists of 23,906 records representing detailed car sales transactions from 2022 to 2023.
+The dataset is a comprehensive car sales dataset sourced from Kaggle (https://www.kaggle.com/datasets/safaeahb/car-sales-analysis-dashboard?resource= download&select=car+sales.csv) and consists of 23,906 records representing detailed car sales transactions from 2022 to 2023.
 It contains 17 attributes encompassing various dimensions of the car sales process, including customer demographics, vehicle specifications, sales pricing, and